makesmatheasy/makesmatheasy-documentation/docs/Graphs_and_Shapes.md

 ### 3-D Distance
-- this tool calculates 3d distane between two line
+- this tool calculates 3d distance between two line

 ## Similarity of triangles with